yfkuo/cse15l-lab-reports3/index.md

 `find ./technical -iname "chapter*.txt`
 ```
-# This finds all files' paths contain "chapter" in their file names within ./technicalc directory.
+# This finds all paths to all the files contain "chapter" in their names within ./technicalc directory.
-# This is useful when we try to find files ends with specific name within ./technicalc directory.
+# This is useful when we try to find the paths to all files contain with a specific word(chapter) within a directory(./technical).
 ./technical/911report/chapter-13.4.txt
 ./technical/911report/chapter-13.5.txt
 ./technical/911report/chapter-13.1.txt